Norton Commando Build

 Engine Teardown and Inspection

-Although it's a low mileage bike, it's still half-a-century old and sat unused for more than a decade.
-So, engine teardown and inspection was in order.
+Although it's a low mileage bike (most of them are), it's still half-a-century old and sat unused for a long time.
+So, engine teardown and inspection is in order.

-More Bad Stuff - The internal exhaust threads in the cylinder head were stripped, which is not uncommon on Commandos, as the screw-in exhaust nuts often vibrate loose and damage the port threads.
+Upon exhaust pipe removal, I found the left-side internal exhaust thread in the cylinder head was stripped.
+This is not uncommon, as the screw-in exhaust nuts often vibrate loose and damage the port threads.

 Read: Timing Cover Removal and Installation